foonoo/docs/3-Writing-with-Foonoo.md

 \[[/block:warning]]
 ````

+## Escaping Tags
+In the case where an underlying text processor may require the double square braket, or you want to have a double square braket in your work for some reason, you could escape a tag by prefixing it with a back slash like so, `\[[`.

+It is also worth noting that the foonoo tag processor will regurgitate any tags it fails to properly interpret.
+This means most usecases for the square brakets other that the ones explicitly for foonoo may not need to be escaped.

-## Built In Tags
+## Using Built In Tags
 Currently, the foonoo ships with default tags for handling links, loading images and media, and generating navigational tools (like as Tables of Content).
-The following sections describe these.
+It is worth noting that foonoo tags are extensible and it's possible for plugins to create their own tags, or even redifine the behaviour of inbuilt tags.
+The following sections describe the tags built into foonoo by default.

 ### Foonoo Link Tag
 The link tag is the simplest of the foonoo tags.
 It allows you to link to other pages within a site by just providing its title or id.
 You can use this tag by putting either the title a page in between a pair of double square brackets.